 ANA has a dedicated webpage where you can see the complete food and beverage menu for any flight, which is a great resource.
 You can even download the PDF (nerd emoji implied).

 For me, the star of the ANA food show is never on the main menu, it’s the anytime menu.
 The Ippudo Ramen, Okonomiyaki (Japanese savoury pancake) and the Tonkatsu are just outstanding, and you can have as many as you want, whenever you want!
 I opted for sushi from Haneda Airport (a great call) over the main meal, but about 5 hours in, I needed a snack and the Okonomiyaki with the Tonkatsu were heavenly and paired ideally with the sound of Ron Burgundy’s voice.

 Quite simply, if you gave me 20 more movies and at least 5 television shows worth watching, this would have been our first and only 100 out of 100.
 Because the limited amount of entertainment they did have was high quality and they offered both live TV and full flight wifi passes for $21, I only docked a point.

 In my opinion, this is the very best business class “hard product”, which is airline geek for “things that are fastened to the aircraft”, and ANA continues to excel in flight service, catering and innovation.
 The new mattress toppers are great, the duvets are solid and the privacy in this seat is truly unsurpassed for business class.
 Im in awe, and even Ron Burgundy would say “neat-o, gang.

-The seat is currently flying between London Heathrow and Tokyo Haneda, and is expected to see wider long haul roll out to US destinations and beyond later in the fall.
-You’ll know you have the new seat if your flight changes from 52 to 64 business class seats.
+The seat is currently flying between London Heathrow and Tokyo Haneda, and is expected to see wider long haul roll out in Winter 2019.
+The next two routes will be New York JFK to Haneda, and Frankfurt to Haneda.
+San Francisco is rumoured to be the third route for ANA’s new business class.
+You’ll know you have the new seat if your flight changes from 68 to 64 business class seats.